christian-posta/entra-agent-id-agw/PART-2.md

 # Microsoft Entra Agent ID on Kubernetes

-[Microsoft Entra Agent ID](https://learn.microsoft.com/en-us/entra/agent-id/identity-platform/) is a new feature for [Microsoft Entra](https://learn.microsoft.com/en-us/entra) that adds support for "AI Agent" workloads.
-In this context, an AI agent is a stateful service that can respond to tasks and work toward specified goals by using an AI model (often an LLM).
-An AI agent may be spun up dynamically and destroyed after its task has completed.
-It may last for a few seconds or many hours/days.
-Enterprise policy and compliance requires we know when agents make decisions and take actions.
-Since AI agents rely on AI models, they are non-deterministic and may take actions they originate or decide.
-For this reason, we need to be able to identify which workloads are AI agents, and understand what actions they take, why do they take them, and where an Agent got authorization to take the actions it did.
-I've written in the past about the need for [strong agent identity](https://blog.christianposta.com/do-we-even-need-agent-identity/) and the ability for agents to act as the user (impersonation) [or on behalf of the user (delegation)](https://blog.christianposta.com/agent-identity-impersonation-or-delegation/).

 This is part of a multi-part series where we dig into how Microsoft Entra Agent ID gives an option for agent identity.
 This set of guides will specifically dive deeply into how it works (it's full token-exchange mechanism) with the goal of getting it working on Kubernetes for Agent and MCP workloads outside of Azure.
 Azure has managed identities but they work within the Azure ecosystem, but if we want to expand past that, we need to understand how Agent ID works.
 If you're interested in this, please follow me [/in/ceposta](https://www.linkedin.com/in/ceposta) for updates!

 # Part Two: Agent On-Behalf-Of User